lastunicorn/ConsoleTools.Commando/doc/readme.txt

 ConsoleTools Commando 2.1.0
 ====================================================================================================

-A presentation layer framework using MVVM that helps to implement a CLI (command line interface).
+A presentation layer framework for creating console applications - CLI (command line interface).

 Note: For any bug or feature request please use the "Discussions" page in GitHub: